pylint-dev/pylint/doc/user_guide/checkers/features.rst

   comparison inside a condition to determine if a sequence is empty.
 Instead of coercing the length to a boolean, either rely on the fact that empty sequences are false or compare the length against a scalar.
-:consider-using-f-string (C0209): *Formatting a regular string which could be a f-string* Used when we detect a string that is being formatted with format() or % which could potentially be a f-string.
+:consider-using-f-string (C0209): *Formatting a regular string which could be an f-string* Used when we detect a string that is being formatted with format() or % which could potentially be an f-string.
 The use of f-strings is preferred.
 Requires Python 3.6 and ``py-version >= 3.6``.
 :use-maxsplit-arg (C0207): *Use %s instead*
   Emitted when accessing only the first or last element of str.split().
 The